JellyBlade/Retrograde/README.md

 The game world, items, and NPCs are all read from JSON files using [nlohmann's C++ json library](https://github.com/nlohmann/json).

+Using JSON and RGScript allows for all aspects of the game to change without needing to recompile any code.

 ## Story
 Retrograde takes place aboard the AUF SIRONA, a doomed spaceship that went missing.
 You find yourself alone, and without any recollection of what happened aboard the SIRONA.